microsoft/Industry-Accelerator-Media/README.md

 ## Overview of the Industry Media and Communications Accelerator

-The Dynamics 365 has prioritize going beyond extendible applications and horizontal platform features.
-We have focused dedicated resources to enable ISVs, Partners and developers alike to rapidly build applications based on Microsoft provided and supported industry focused accelerators.

 The  Dynamics 365 Media and Communications Accelerator expands the Common Data Model and Power Platform into the Media & Entertainment industries.
 The V1 Media and Communications Accelerator includes data entities and attributes that center around the core theme of “Fan & Guest Engagement”.
 It includes pre-built solutions around event and venue management, sports management, ticketing and advertising sales, media sponsorships, and various guest interactions such as event registrations and the tracking of loyalty programs.
 The Media and Communications Accelerator also integrates seamlessly with the Dynamics 365 Sales application and includes fields, forms, views, and dashboards.

 ## Releases